IGUAZU

 If you just have a part of a day to visit the Argentinean side of the Falls, then you must head yourself towards the Argentinean Iguassu Park, where the Falls are located.
-If you are in the Brazilian side, you can take a bus to them, crossing the Tancredo Neves Bridge, linking Brazil and Argentina.
-It’s a short travel, and you don’t need a visa for a one-day visit.
+If you are in the Brazilian side, you can take a bus to them, crossing the Tancredo Neves Bridge which links Brazil and Argentina.
+It's a short travel, and you don't need a visa for a one-day visit.
 Once in Argentine, close to the Falls, you may choose the Upper Circuit or, alternatively, the Lower One.
 The first is quicker and easier, but the second is more exciting.
 You will spend about an hour in the Upper circuit, and a little more if you opt for the second.

-After that, take a taxi or a bus to Puerto Canoas, and from there to the Devil’s Throat (at the heart of the Falls and the masterpiece of them).
+Iguazu Falls view from the Argentinean sideAfter that, take a taxi or a bus to Puerto Canoas, and from there to the Devil's Throat (at the heart of the Falls).
 You will need two hours minimum to do this last part of the visit.

 The Great Adventure - Argentine